-During the 2018-2019 academic year, the EI Undergraduate Fellows will study Common Security and Common Prosperity under the guidance of Dr. Brendan Cushing-Daniels, the Harold G. Evans Chair of Eisenhower Leadership Studies, the EI Undergraduate Fellows will be studying Domestic and International Refugee Policy.
-The Fellows will be holding a series of panel discussions and lectures on refugees throughout the year at Gettysburg College.
+During the 2018-2019 academic year, the EI Undergraduate Fellows will study Common Security and Common Prosperity under the guidance of Dr. Brendan Cushing-Daniels, the Harold G. Evans Chair of Eisenhower Leadership Studies.
+The Fellows will hold a series of panel discussions and lectures on transportation policy throughout the year at Gettysburg College.